reubenson/midi-archive/README.md

 An archive of music on the web before the age of MP3s

+## Repository Directory Structure
+- I want to store MIDI data in the repo, but keep the filesize of the repo from ballooning too much, so there should be no repetition.
+- I want to store HTML data in the repo as well.
+And images too?

 ## Web scraping tool for building the archive

 - Each archived site to be hosted will preserve HTML, CSS, and MIDI